mpampuch/nextflow-notes/README.md

 }
 ```

-To do this, we can create the bin directory, write our R script into the directory.
-Finally, and crucially, we make the script executable:
+To do this, you can create the bin directory, write our R script into the directory.
+Finally, and crucially, **make the script executable**:

 ```bash